tymyrddin/red-evasion/source/docs/runtime/automation.md

 [AMSITrigger](https://github.com/RythmStick/AMSITrigger) allows attackers to automatically identify strings that are flagging signatures to modify and break them.
-This method of bypassing AMSI is more consistent than others because you are making the file itself clean.
+This method of bypassing AMSI is more consistent than others because it makes the file itself clean.

 The syntax for using amsitrigger is relatively straightforward: specify the file or URL and what format to scan the file.